mcointoken/mcoin/README.md

 ## Ethereum smart contract

-Inside the `axia` directory, contains a [Truffle Framework](https://truffleframework.com) project.
+Inside the `mcoin` directory, contains a [Truffle Framework](https://truffleframework.com) project.
 So you can do all Truffle operations.

 Installation of local dependencies:
 ```